-1 The analysis on the effect of dependent children (under 19) on the economic activity rates of males/females is based on the head or partner of the head of family unit only.
+The analysis on the effect of dependent children (under 19) on the economic activity rates of males/females is based on the head or partner of the head of family unit only.
 It does not include family members who are aged 16-64 but who do not have parental responsibilities such as an elder sibling.

-Unadjusted figures for the period October - December 2013 show that an estimated 72.9% of females of working age with dependent children under 19 were economically active, which is higher than the rate for those without dependent children (65.0%).
-This is the same rate as those females in NI who have three or more dependent children (60.8%).
+Female (16-64) Economic Activity Rates by Number of Dependent Children Unadjusted figures for the period October -December 2014 show that an estimated 71.6% of females of working age with dependent children under 19 were economically active, which is higher than the rate for those without dependent children (66.1%).